md-sameer1/Weather-app/README.md

 Node.js (>= 14.x.x)
 npm or yarn (depending on your package manager preference) Steps
-Clone this repository:
+1. Clone this repository:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/weather-app.git
 cd weather-app

-Install dependencies:
+2. Install dependencies:

-Using npm:

-bash
-Copy
-Edit
-npm install
-Or using yarn:
+Using npm: npm install Or using yarn: yarn install

-bash
-Copy
-Edit
-yarn install
-Create a .env.local file in the root directory and add your Weather API key:
+3. Create a .env.local file in the root directory and add your Weather API key:

-env
-Copy
-Edit
 NEXT_PUBLIC_WEATHER_API_KEY=your-api-key

-Run the development server:
+4. Run the development server: npm run dev

-bash
-Copy
-Edit
-npm run dev
 Or using yarn:

-bash
-Copy
-Edit
 yarn dev

-Open your browser and go to http://localhost:3000 to see the app in action.
+5. Open your browser and go to http://localhost:3000 to see the app in action.

 How to Use
 On the homepage, you’ll find a search bar where you can enter a city name.